mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public virtual void ChangeWaterfallStyle(ref int style)

 Allows you to change the style of waterfall that passes through or over this type of tile.

+### public virtual int SaplingGrowthType(ref int style)

+Allows this tile to support a sapling that can eventually grow into a tree.
+The type of the sapling should be returned here.
+Returns -1 by default.
+The style parameter will determine which sapling is chosen if multiple sapling types share the same ID; even if you only have a single sapling in an ID, you must still set this to 0.